Summer School: Cultures of Science and Art in Rome

 Cultures of Science and Art in Rome, 1400-1900

+In this Summer School we will discuss and research the connections between science and art in Rome from 1400-1900.
 As city of the pope, Rome has been an important religious and artistic center since the Middle Ages.
 It is less well known that Rome has also been a center of scientific research and the visualization thereof.
 This fact has been undervalued because of the traditional, but by now outdated, opposition between religion and science.
 Religion and science were by no means mutually exclusive, as the scientific activities of the Jesuits show.
 Therefore, this course will introduce Rome as a city of knowledge in its European and global contexts from 1400 until 1900.
-By looking specifically at the visual culture of science participants will learn about the networks that brought together artists, collectors, and intellectuals, and how these actors and their ideas influenced the practice of science and its visualization.
+By looking specifically at the visual culture of science, participants will learn about the networks that brought together artists, collectors, and intellectuals, and how these actors and their ideas influenced the practice of science and its visualization.

-On the basis of case studies and interdisciplinary approaches – e.g. historical, art historical, digital humanities – participants will delve into this understudied aspect of cultural history.
-During the course we will visit a variety of sites in Rome (archives, libraries, churches, and museums) and analyze many different sources (manuscripts, printed books, prints, paintings, sculptures, photographs, architecture, and film) in order to analyzes and understand the city from the perspective of science and art.
+Which functions did images, works of art, and collections have in the production and dissemination of scientific knowledge in (early) modern Rome?
+What was the role of prints and print culture?
+How did networks of scientists and artists aid the development of science?
+How did institutions like academies and religious orders promote (or hinder) the advancement of science and its visualization?
+On the basis of case studies and interdisciplinary approaches – e.g. historical, art historical, digital humanities – participants will answer such questions and delve into this understudied aspect of cultural history.
+The KNIR and the BHMPI will be the sites of the lectures and library research, but our main venue will be Rome itself.
+During the course we will visit a variety of sites in (and outside of) Rome (Accademia dei Lincei, Biblioteca Alessandrina, Santa Maria Maggiore, Museo di Storia della Medicina, Vatican Museums) and analyze many different sources (manuscripts, printed books, prints, paintings, sculptures, photographs, architecture) in order to understand the city from the perspective of science and art.

-dr. Matthijs Jonker (KNIR) and dr. Sietske Fransen (BHR)
+dr. Matthijs Jonker (KNIR) and dr. Katherine Reinhart (BHMPI)

 Target group and admission

-The course is open to 7 RMA and PhD students who are a member of a Dutch National Research School (members of the Huizinga Institute have first access) and 7 international RMA and PhD students.
-The selection of RMA students is based on grades, the positioning of the course in the student’s curriculum, and a letter of motivation.
-The selection of PhD students is based on the letter of motivation and curriculum vitae.
-Students can apply via the link below; include in your application:
+The course is open to 6 RMA and PhD students who are a member of a Dutch National Research School (members of the Huizinga Institute have first access) and 6 international RMA and PhD students.
+The selection of PhD students is based on a motivation letter and a curriculum vitae.
+Students can apply via the link below.
+Include in your application:

 • for RMA students: a recent list of courses followed and grades provided by your university